On-Page SEO: What It Is and How to Do It

 A title tag on SERP that reads "What is a title tag & how to optimize your title tags for SEO"

-• Keep it brief.
-We recommend keeping title tags between 50 and 60 characters so Google doesn’t cut them off
+• Keep them between 50 and 60 characters so they don’t get cut off

 "Provide a more relevant title" recommendation section